 OBVIOUSLY I’m going to tell you about the thoughts I had while reading REFUSE, but before I do, I feel required by law to tell you why you should start this series.
 (Because what type of person would I be if I flailed about how good book 2 was without telling you about how much I loved book 1?)
+(You can read my review of book 1 here.)

 You may enjoy the RECOIL TRILOGY (thus far) if you like: